razorpay/blade/rfcs/2022-02-11-responsive-and-adaptive-layout-strategy.md

 ### On Consumer Design Side

-When designing layouts and consuming components from Design System Library on Figma make sure to do following things
+When designing layouts and consuming components from Design System Library on Figma make sure to do following things:

 1. Design the mockups for all the different screen sizes.
 2. Pick the right version of the component for respective screen sizes.